StevenMayher/432-2022/classes/class06/README.md

 1. [Project A proposal](https://github.com/THOMASELOVE/432-2022/tree/main/projectA) is due Monday 2022-01-31 at 9 PM.
 That should certainly be your main focus for this course right now.
 2. We hope you'll also read through Chapter 2 of *The Signal and the Noise*.
 It's about making political (and other types) of predictions, and explains what it means to be a fox rather than a hedgehog.
 We hope you enjoy it.
-3. [Lab 2] is due Monday 2022-02-07.
-You should be able to do all of it after today's class, if you have the time.
+3. [Lab 2](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab02) is due Monday 2022-02-07.
+You should be able to do all five questions after today's class.